Canadian Cancer Registry (CCR)

 The CCR also performs internal record linkage to identify possible duplicate records.
 Conflicting information and data issues uncovered during this process are resolved through consultation with the reporting PTCR.
-This process, for the 2018 diagnosis year,was temporarily suspended due to logistical issues mainly related to the COVID-19 pandemic.
 The de-duplication process was last completed for Quebec for all cases diagnosed up to December 31, 2008.

 Statistics Canada does not impute missing data on the Canadian Cancer Registry.

 This methodology type does not apply to this statistical program.

 Statistics Canada produces Data Quality and Data Validation Reports that provide detailed feedback to the provincial/territorial cancer registries (PTCRs) on the quality of data submitted.

 CCR Data Quality and Data Validation Reports are used by PTCRs to monitor the quality of their information in the Canadian Cancer Registry and meet standards for acceptance in international publications such as Cancer Incidence in Five Continents and Cancer Incidence in North America.